HanOne/NetDIMMTools/README.md

 Usage:
 Press <Cursor left><Cursor right> to switch between Game-Mode and Command-Mode.
-(If no roms found, Game-Mode is not available) (Ping/Reset/Select Target are not available if not targets found)
+- If no roms found, Game-Mode is not available
+- If no targets found, Ping/Reset/Select Target are not available